mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Positive Impact:** SAGE-AI can analyze commit messages and changes to predict potential build failures.
-By identifying patterns in recent commits, AI can suggest changes that might improve build stability.
-For example, if many recent commits involve changes to the build configuration, AI might recommend consolidating these changes to reduce the risk of build failures.
-- **Recommendations:** Implement AI-driven code reviews that flag potential build-breaking changes.
-Use AI to monitor build logs and alert the team to any anomalies or trends that could indicate stability issues.
+SAGE-AI can significantly enhance build system stability by:
+- **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch architecture-specific issues early.
+- **Build Failure Analysis:** Analyzing build logs to identify patterns and root causes of build failures, providing actionable insights.
+- **Predictive Maintenance:** Using historical build data to predict potential issues before they occur, allowing for proactive maintenance.

+**Recommendations:**
+- Integrate SAGE-AI with the CI/CD pipeline to monitor build health in real-time.
+- Use AI to triage and prioritize build failures based on severity and impact.

-### 🐛 Bug Detection & Resolution
+### 🐛 Bug Detection &
-**How AI Helps Identify and Fix Issues:**
-- **Bug Detection:** SAGE-AI can analyze commit messages and code changes to predict which commits are more likely to introduce

 ---